 Resources and Support in the Assessment Process

-The Teaching Development Unit (TDU) seeks to empower staff to fulfil the University’s commitment to excellence in higher learning.
-TDU aims to help staff to develop the competencies, skills and pedagogical knowledge that they need to provide high quality teaching, and to foster reflective practice skills so that academic teachers become equipped to improve their own practice.
-Through this work with staff TDU aims to enhance organisational capacity and capability in relation to quality teaching and learning.
+The Centre for Tertiary Teaching and Learning (CeTTL) seeks to empower staff to fulfil the University’s commitment to excellence in higher learning.
+CeTTL aims to help staff to develop the competencies, skills and pedagogical knowledge that they need to provide high quality teaching, and to foster reflective practice skills so that academic teachers become equipped to improve their own practice.
+Through this work with staff CeTTL aims to enhance organisational capacity and capability in relation to quality teaching and learning.

-TDU offers a range of assessment-related resources including workshops and booklets as well as the TDU Talk magazine.
-Assessment-related booklets include:
+CeTTL offers a range of assessment-related resources including workshops and resources.

 - Principles of Assessment for Learning